-The on-demand manufacturing platform established by 3DCompare has been equipped with various manufacturing services and materials to help provide you with the options to create pieces of jewellery for any occasion, with unlimited room for customizability and creativity.
+The on-demand manufacturing platform established by 3DCompare has been equipped with various manufacturing services and materials to help provide you with the options to create pieces of jewelry for any occasion, with unlimited room for customizability and creativity.
 3D Compare compiles quotes from leading manufacturers gathered within our comprehensive network of partners, providing you with the best options to produce your rings, necklaces, bracelets and more in a manner that is fast, accurate and reliable.

-Simply upload the CAD file of the jewellery you want manufacturing, and we’ll do the rest for you – comparing prices from different manufacturers and generating a quote for you.
+Simply upload the CAD file of the jewelry you want manufacturing, and we’ll do the rest for you – comparing prices from different manufacturers and generating a quote for you.
 Once you’re satisfied, we’ll order the parts for you and you’ll receive them in no time.
 Better yet, 3DCompare provides a total solution – meaning we can even create a 3D file for you!
-Provide us with your jewellery concept using our CAD Designers service, and we’ll find a CAD specialist from our web of freelance designers tailored to your specific design, ensuring we can help you create the exact pieces of jewellery you’re looking for.
+Provide us with your jewelry concept using our CAD Designers service, and we’ll find a CAD specialist from our web of freelance designers tailored to your specific design, ensuring we can help you create the exact pieces of jewelry you’re looking for.
 Below, we’ll guide you through some of the different manufacturing methods available on the 3DCompare on-demand manufacturing platform so you know which one is right for you:

-3D Printing jewellery
+3D Printing jewelry

-Metal Casting jewellery
+Metal Casting jewelry

-CNC Machining jewellery
+CNC Machining jewelry

-The casting patterns to create pieces of jewellery in moulds of wax are often carved out by hand in the metal casting method.
-Using CNC machining, you can create a wax copy of a jewellery piece to allow for a more complex and precise geometry to be produced compared to a hand-carved piece, with faster operating time using a CAD file.
-You can also CNC machine end-use pieces of jewellery, creating bracelets, pendants and earrings from a block of material.
+The casting patterns to create pieces of jewelry in moulds of wax are often carved out by hand in the metal casting method.
+Using CNC machining, you can create a wax copy of a jewelry piece to allow for a more complex and precise geometry to be produced compared to a hand-carved piece, with faster operating time using a CAD file.
+You can also CNC machine end-use pieces of jewelry, creating bracelets, pendants and earrings from a block of material.
 With this method, you are able to reduce the cost and time required for metal casting, as well as enabling extra design advantages with particular details.